 Good build quality, but it's not as good as the Razer BlackWidow Lite.
 It has a plastic body with a textured finish and the keyboard does slightly flex.
 The ABS keycaps are fairly stable, except for the spacebar, which wobbles more than the rest.
 Oil may build up over time on the ABS keycaps, but Razer sells extra doubleshot PBT keycaps if you prefer those instead.
 The incline feet feel a bit flimsy, but the keyboard doesn't move around if you have the feet up.
 However, if you leave the keyboard flat on the table, it moves around a bit more.
 Lastly, there's a groove underneath the keyboard so you can pass the braided cable through on either side, instead of passing it through the top.

-Okay ergonomics.
-You can place the keyboard on an incline, but it doesn't come with a wrist rest like the Razer BlackWidow Elite.
-It has a high profile, which can lead to more discomfort and fatigue while typing.
-If you'd like a keyboard with a detachable wrist rest, consider the Razer BlackWidow Tournament Edition Chroma V2.
+This keyboard has acceptable ergonomics.
+It has three incline settings but also has a high profile, which can lead to more discomfort and fatigue while typing.
+If you'd like a keyboard with a detachable wrist rest, consider the Razer BlackWidow Elite, BlackWidow Tournament Edition Chroma V2, or the Razer BlackWidow V3 Pro.

 This keyboard has full RGB backlighting with individually-lit keys, and it looks like the Razer Cynosa Chroma.
 It gets bright enough for even well-lit environments.
 You can adjust the brightness directly on the keyboard or through the dedicated software.